LingCheng3273/ASME_2019/README.md

 	if you only want to add specific files then type "git add " + file name + enter type "git commit" + enter.
-This should bring you to a new screen. type "i" (which should't show up) and type your commit message about what you changed press "esc" (which brings your cursor to the bottom of the screen) and type ":wq: + enter it should show your commit and what you changed
+This should bring you to a new screen. type "i" (which should't show up) and type your commit message about what you changed press "esc" and type ":wq" (which shows up at the bottom of the screen) + enter it should show your commit and what you changed